Ivanka Trump: Religion

-Raised Presbyterian, Trump converted to Orthodox Judaism in July 2009 after studying with Elie Weinstock of the Ramaz School.
+Raised Presbyterian, Trump converted to Judaism through Modern Orthodox Judaism in July 2009 after studying with Elie Weinstock of the Ramaz School.
 She adopted the Hebrew name Yael.
 She has described the conversion as a "beautiful journey" supported by her father from the outset.

 Trump and her husband keep a kosher home and observe the Jewish Sabbath.
 Ahead of the 2016 presidential election, the couple visited the grave of the Lubavitcher Rebbe to pray.
 In May 2017, they joined her father on his presidential visit to Israel, including a stop at the Western Wall.

 Recognition

 In 2012, the Wharton Club of New York, the official Wharton alumni association for the New York metropolitan area, gave Trump the Joseph Wharton Award for Young Leadership, one of their four annual awards for alumni.
 In 2014, Trump was named to Fortune’s ’40 Under 40’ list.

 In 2014, Fortune magazine included Trump in their 40 Under 40 list.
 In 2015, she was honored as a Young Global Leader by the World Economic Forum, Time magazine listed her as one of the most influential people in the world in 2017.

 In January 2020, Trump received the "Friend of Israel Award" from the Israeli-American Council.
 The same year she was honored with the National Association of Manufacturers' Alexander Hamilton Award.